rramesh2000/OAuthService/README.md

  Access tokens are shortlived between 5 - 10 mins while refresh tokens are longlived 1 to 2 weeks.
  The idea is you use the refresh token to retrive new access tokens periodically (E.g: every 15 mins).
  Only one refresh token is issued per user at any given time.

+ ### Validation

+ You can use /api/token/verify and pass the access token to verify if its still valid this will be done by your resource servers.

+ ### Revocation

  You can revoke the refresh token at anytime which will invalidate the accesstokens.